 What happens now?

-The Business Case is being developed ready for presentation to the Deakin Portfolio Board in May 2014.
+The Business Case is being developed ready for presentation to the Deakin Portfolio Board in June/July 2014.
 A summary of the Business Case will be published on this page once complete.
 Please contact Terry Roche if you have any questions or concerns.